Hawthorn's current work explores the use of menstrual pads and pantyliners as the background fabrics for fine embroidery.

 An exhibition at the Craft Council of Newfoundland and Labrador

-Read the artist's statement, check out a news article on the exhibition, or listen to an interview with the artist from CBC radio (segment begins at 22:00).
+Read the artist's statement, check out a news article on the exhibition, or listen to an interview with the artist on CBC radio (segment begins at 22:00).

 Hawthorn's "Here There Be Monsters" was one of 30 works by woman artists that were featured on labels of Director's Cut, a special beer by Quidi Vidi Brewing Company celebrating the 30th anniversary of the St. John's International Women's Film Festival.